alex31481/vim/README.md

 ### Install Vundle
 Vundle is a plugin manager a lot like the Sublime Package Conrol.
 To make things as easy as possible I have chosen to use Vundle so there is not need to clone from repositories other than this one and the Vundle repository.
 Please complete the previous 2 pre-requisits before continuing on to the next steps.
 ####Mac instructions
-Please execute the following commands in your termnial
+Please execute the following commands in your termnial.

     git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim
+The above command will copy all contents of the vundle plugin into the ~/.vim/bundle/Vundle.vim directory effectively installing all scripts that are necessary for the Vundle plugin.

 ####Windows instuctions
 Please execute the following commands in your command prompt

-    c:\
     git clone https://github.com/gmarik/Vundle.vim.git c:\vimfiles\bundle\Vundle.vim
+The above command will copy all contents of the vundle plugin into the c:\vimfiles\bundle\Vundle.vim directory effectively installing all scripts that are necessary for the Vundle plugin.

-The above will complete all steps that is required to complete the vim setup
+The above completes all steps that is required to conitue the setup
 ______
-##
-To keep thing simple I have configured files to working a git hub clone of this repository located at c:/vim and I have chose to use c:\vimfiles\bundle to put all the vim plugins.
-### Downloading
+##.vimrc file configurations

 ### Initializaing and Update plugin

 launch vim and exeucte the following command
      :PluginInstall
+All plugins are installed when you see the word "Done!" your status bar.
+At this point you are done configuring vim and you are ready to code with it.
+There are tone of materials online for you to research on vim.
+Moving to vim is more like a never ending process.
+However the results is very rewarding from my point of view.
+So, please do not get discouraged when you are stuck on something.
+In most casses, you will be able to find your answer via google.
+If you cannnot find the answer then post it on a vim forum.